open-rsx/rsb-manual/glossary.rst

      A mechanism for selecting :term:`events <event>` which comply to some criterion from a set of :term:`events <event>`.

+   flow control

+     In the context of |project|, refers to controlling flows of :term:`events <event>` between :term:`participants <participant>`
+     according to certain criteria.
+Examples of exerting control include queuing or dropping :term:`events <event>` or slowing down :term:`sources <source>`.
+Examples of flow control criteria include congestion on the :term:`transport` layer, computational load in :term:`sinks <sink>` or metrics on :term:`event` queues.

+     See :ref:`specification-flow-control`.

    informer

      A kind of :term:`participant` which publishes :term:`events